 Monopoly Plus is the official main Monopoly game that you can play on PC.

-It’s available to buy from the Ubisoft game store as well as from Steam and the Epic Games store.
+Your Monopoly PC download is available to buy from the Ubisoft game store as well as from Steam and the Epic Games store.
 You’ll need Windows 7, Windows 8.1, Windows 10 or Windows 11, with an Intel Core i3-550 or AMD Phenom II X4 945 processor or better to run it, along with 4GB of RAM.

 If you’re no tech wizard, don’t worry – those processors are many years old now so as long as your laptop or PC was bought within the last 4 to 5 years then you should have no problems running it.